 September 10 - 12, 2020

-The UEA PhD Student Workshop is an online workshop designed for advanced PhD students with an interest in urban economics including inter alia housing, real estate, transportation, local public good provision, the spatial distribution of activities, economic geography, and urban or regional policy.
-The objective of the workshop is to allow students to present their own research and discuss their work with junior and senior faculty working at the forefront of research in this area.
+The UEA PhD Student Workshop is an online workshop designed for advanced PhD students with an interest in urban economics including: housing, real estate, transportation, local public goods provision, the spatial distribution of activities, economic geography, and urban and regional policy.
+The objective of the workshop is to allow students to present their own research and discuss their work with faculty working at the forefront of research in this area.
 The workshop will run for three days with three to four students presenting on each day and further time for group discussions of research ideas.
 This workshop complements the Lectures on Urban Economics running in June and July 2020.

 We invite applications from advanced PhD students with interests that are related to urban economics who already have a completed paper.
 Places in the workshop will be limited to enable an informal and interactive workshop.
 Participants are expected to attend all three days in full.